 For details on cost and registration, see the Mindfulness Courses tab on our online schedule.

 We accept payment by cash, check or credit card.
 View our billing frequently asked questions document for more information about our payment process.

-To refer a patient to the Osher Center for Integrative Medicine at Vanderbilt:
+To refer a patient to the Osher Center for Integrative Health at Vanderbilt:

 Vanderbilt clinicians also may refer patients through the electronic medical record system.